dromescu/awesome_aws_reinvent2017_workshops/README.md

 ## Windows
 * WIN205 - Building a Better .NET Bot with AWS Services
 * WIN401 - Migrating Microsoft Applications to AWS
+* WIN314 - Strategies for Migrating Microsoft SQL Databases to AWS